awslabs/ec2-spot-workshops/content/040_karpenter/multiple_architectures.md

 In the scenario above, the log shows the instance selected was an `on-demand` instance of type **t3a.xlarge** and it was considered from the instance diversified selection: c5a.xlarge c5d.xlarge c3.xlarge c4.xlarge c5ad.xlarge c5.xlarge c6i.xlarge c1.xlarge c5n.xlarge m1.xlarge m3.xlarge t3.xlarge t3a.xlarge m5dn.xlarge m5ad.xlarge m4.xlarge m5zn.xlarge m5n.xlarge m6i.xlarge m5d.xlarge.
 All the instances in the list are of type `amd64` or x86_64 and all of them are of the right size to bin-pack the deployment of 2 replicas we just did.

 Let's understand first why the instance selected was `on-demand`.
-As we stated before Node selectors are an opt-in mechanism which allow users to specify the nodes on which a pod can scheduled.
-Karpented uses the NodeSelectors defined in the pending pods and provisions capacity accordingly.
+As we stated before NodeSelectors are an opt-in mechanism which allow users to specify the nodes on which a pod can be scheduled.
+Karpenter uses the NodeSelectors defined in the pending pods and provisions capacity accordingly.
 In this case, the `inflate-amd64` deployment did not state any NodeSelector (like `spot` or `on-demand`) for the `kubernetes.sh/capacity-type`.
-In this situations Karpenter reverst to the default value for that well-known label.
+In these situations Karpenter reverts to the default value for that well-known label.
 In the case of `kubernetes.sh/capacity-type` Karpenter uses `on-demand` as the default option.

 So far so good.
 This explains why the instance was `on-demand` but not why the **t3a.xlarge** was the one selected out from the diversified selection.
 Internally Karpenter uses the **lowest-price** allocation strategy for `on-demand` instances.
 This explains why the **t3a.xlarge** was selected in this case.
 You can confirm this statements by running the following optional exercise.
 We will use CloudTrail to extract read what was the latest call to `CreateFleet` (EC2 Fleet instant mode call).
 Run the following command.